 - Yudkin, John.
 Sweet and Dangerous.
 Washington D.C.: Natl Health Federation, 1978.
 Print.

 Learn the exact foods you must eat if you want to finally lose weight permanently.
-Click here to download your free Weight Loss Food List, the “Eat More, Lose More” Weight Loss Plan, and the “Slim in 6” Cheat Sheet…
+Click here to download your FREE Weight Loss Recipes, the “Eat More, Lose More” Weight Loss Recipes, the “Slim in 6” Cheat Sheet…